The centerpiece of our life as a community is worship. We worship on Sunday mornings.

 What to expect

-The worship experience includes music, a spoken liturgy, prayer, readings from the Bible, a sermon, and a special message for children.
+The worship experience includes music, a spoken liturgy, prayer, readings from the Bible and a message.

 You are invited to come as you are for worship.
 If you are wearing your Sunday best or if you're in shorts and a t-shirt, you'll fit right in.